ZoloAi/zolo-zcli/Documentation/zConfig_GUIDE.md

 Now that you understand configuration basics (Level 1) and settings (Level 2), it's time to **read** configuration values.

 Remember from Level 1: zCLI auto-detects your hardware, OS, Python runtime, and tools during initialization.
-This **zMachine** configuration persists in your zCLI support folder, shared across all projects.
+This **zMachine** configuration persists in your zCLI support folder, shared across all projects:

+- **macOS**: `~/Library/Application Support/zolo-zcli/zConfigs/zConfig.machine.yaml`
+- **Linux**: `~/.local/share/zolo-zcli/zConfigs/zConfig.machine.yaml`
+- **Windows**: `%APPDATA%/zolo-zcli/zConfigs/zConfig.machine.yaml`

+This machine configuration is detected once and stored persistently.
+You can manually edit tool preferences (browser, IDE, terminal, shell) and resource limits (cpu_cores_limit, memory_gb_limit) directly in this file.
+For details on editing configuration, see the [Persist Configuration Changes](#persist-configuration-changes) section in the Appendix.

 **Access machine configuration:**